jeffreyyoung/metabase_custom/docs/administration-guide/10-single-sign-on.md

 Note that when creating the app you only need to specify the url of your Metabase install in the “Javascript Origins” field.
 You should leave the “redirect-url” blank.

-Once you have your client_id, copy and paste it into the box on the Single Sign-On sections of your Metabase Admin settings page. ```XXXXXXXXXXXXXXXXXXXXX.apps.googleusercontent.com```
+Once you have your client_id, copy and paste it into the box on the Single Sign-On sections of your Plena Data Admin settings page. ```XXXXXXXXXXXXXXXXXXXXX.apps.googleusercontent.com```

 Now existing Metabase users signed into a Google account that matches their Metabase account email can sign in with just a click.